-3.18- LICENSED PERSONNEL OUTSIDE EMPLOYMENT
+8.12-CLASSIFIED PERSONNEL OUTSIDE EMPLOYMENT

 An employee of the District may not be employed in any other capacity during regular working hours.

-An employee may not accept employment outside of his/her district employment, which will interfere, or otherwise be incompatible with the District employment, including normal duties outside the regular workday; nor shall an employee accept other employment, which is inappropriate for an employee of a public school.
+An employee may not accept employment outside of his district employment, which will interfere, or otherwise be incompatible with the District employment, including normal duties outside the regular workday; nor shall an employee accept other employment, which is inappropriate for an employee of a public school.

-The Superintendent, or his/her designee(s), shall be responsible for determining whether outside employment is incompatible, conflicting or inappropriate.
+The Superintendent, or his designee(s), shall be responsible for determining whether outside employment is incompatible, conflicting, or inappropriate.

-When a licensed employee is additionally employed by the District in either a classified capacity or by a contract to perform supplementary duties for a stipend or multiplier, the duties, expectations, and obligations of the primary licensed position employment contract shall prevail over all other employment duties unless the needs of the district dictate otherwise.
-If there is a conflict between the expectations of the primary licensed position and any other contracted position, the licensed employee shall notify the employee's building principal as far in advance as is practicable.
-The building principal shall verify the existence of the conflict by contacting the supervisor of the secondary contracted position.
+When a classified employee is additionally employed by the District by a contract for a second classified position or to perform supplementary duties for a stipend or multiplier, the duties, expectations, and obligations of the primary position employment contract shall prevail over all other employment duties unless the needs of the district dictate otherwise.
+If there is a conflict between the expectations of the primary position and any other contracted position, the employee shall notify the employee's building principal as far in advance as is practicable.
+The Building principal shall verify the existence of the conflict by contacting the supervisor of the secondary contracted position.
 The building principal shall determine the needs of the district on a case-by-case basis and rule accordingly.
-The principal's decision can be appealed to the Superintendent.
-Frequent conflicts or scheduling problems could lead to the non-renewal or termination of the classified contract of employment or the contract to perform the supplementary duties.
+The principal's decision is final with no appeal to the Superintendent or the School Board.
+Frequent conflicts or scheduling problems could lead to the non-renewal or termination of the conflicting contract of employment or the contract to perform the supplementary duties.